 How does PRK work?

 During PRK, you’ll have the epithelial layer completely removed.
 This gives the surgeon access to the cornea.

 A specialized contact lens is placed over the cornea to protect it as it heals.
-Unlike LASIK, there is no flap created during PRK, which makes the procedure better for patients that may have naturally thinner corneas or those that are not qualified for LASIK.
+Unlike LASIK, there is no flap created during PRK, which makes the procedure better for patients who may have naturally thinner corneas or those who are not qualified for LASIK.

 The existing corneal tissue from the epithelium that stays on the eye acts as a natural bandage for the area treated.

-Will I have both eyes treated at the same time for PRK?
+Will I have both eyes treated at the same time for LASEK or PRK?

 Yes.
 You will have both eyes treated at the same time when you have PRK or LASEK.
 Treating both eyes at the same time leads to a faster recovery and lets you enjoy your crystal-clear vision in less time!